REPRODUCTION -1

 NB

-The organism is capable of sexual reproduction only when it is sexual mature.
-This is because in young organisms the reproductive organs are not fully developed or they may be absent.
+The organism is capable of sexual reproduction only when it is sexually mature.
+This is because in young organisms the reproductive organs are not fully developed or may be absent.

 ADVANTAGES OF SEXUAL REPRODUCTION